gregoriomarchesini/Magnetometer-calibration/README.md

 # References

 [1] Markovsky, Ivan & Kukush, Alexander & Huffel, Sabine.
-(2004).[* Consistent least squares fitting of ellipsoids*](https://www.researchgate.net/publication/39994614_Consistent_least_squares_fitting_of_ellipsoids).
+(2004).[*Consistent least squares fitting of ellipsoids*](https://www.researchgate.net/publication/39994614_Consistent_least_squares_fitting_of_ellipsoids).
 Numerische Mathematik.
 98. 10.1007/s00211-004-0526-9.

 [2] Renaudin, Valérie, Muhammad Haris Afzal, and Gérard Lachapelle. [*Complete triaxis magnetometer calibration in the magnetic domain.*](https://www.researchgate.net/publication/303721929_Complete_triaxis_magnetometer_calibration_in_the_magnetic_domain) Journal of sensors 2010 (2010).

 [3] Kelley, Carl T. Iterative methods for optimization.
 Society for Industrial and Applied Mathematics, 1999.

+May the Force be with you